rjleveque/doc/doc/howto_doc.rst

 otherwise the above approach works fine and shows the current state of the documentation based on files in your working directory.

+This takes much longer than `make html` since it rebuilds pages for all versions.

 The instructions below make webpages that list v5.4.0, etc. and allow viewing docs that may be more relevant to a previous version of Clawpack.